James C. Freeman

 James Crawford Freeman (April 1, 1820 – September 3, 1885) was a Georgia planter and slaveowner who after serving in the Confederate States Army during the American Civil War received a pardon and became a banker, jeweler and politician who served one term in the U.S. Representative as a Republican.

 Early and family life

 Born in Clinton, Jones County, Georgia, Freeman was the second son born to planter James Freeman and his first wife, the former Rebecca Rhymes.
-His younger brother Major John Rhymes Freeman (1821-1896) would later move to Rome, Floyd County, Georgia and become a major slaveowner then a Confederate officer, although this James Freeman never received a commission.
-Educated in private schools, the younger James Freeman married Amanda Malvania Neal (1825-1884) on May 9, 1843, in Pike County, Georgia.
+His younger brother Major John Rhymes Freeman would later move to Rome, Georgia, and become a major slaveowner then a Confederate officer, although this James Freeman never received a commission.
+Educated in private schools, the younger James Freeman married Amanda Malvania Neal on May 9, 1843, in Pike County, Georgia.
 They had at least three sons—David Neal Freeman (1847-1911), Edmund Freeman (b.1849) and James Crawford Freeman Jr. (1860-1905), and daughters Mary Freeman (b.1851) and Frances Freeman Iverson (1863-1930).